 Big Son is a spirit of the times—the times being 1837.
 Behind his broad shoulders, shiny hair, and church-organ laugh, Big Son practically made Ohio City all by himself.
-The feats of this proto-superhero have earned him wonder and whiskey toasts but very little in the way of fortune.
-And without money, Big cannot become an honest husband to his beloved Cloe (who may or may not want to be his wife, honestly).
+The feats of this proto-superhero have earned him wonder and whiskey, but very little in the way of fortune.
+And without money, Big cannot become an honest husband to his beloved Cloe (who may or may not want to be his honest wife).

 In pursuit of a steady wage, our hero hits the (dirt) streets of Ohio City and Cleveland, the twin towns racing to become the first great metropolis of the West.
 Their rivalry reaches a boil over the building of a bridge across the Cuyahoga River—and Big stumbles right into the kettle.
 The resulting misadventures involve elderly terrorists, infrastructure collapse, steamboat races, wild pigs, and multiple ruined weddings.

-Narrating this “deliriously fun” (Brian Phillips) tale is Medium Son—known as Meed—apprentice coffin maker, almanac author, orphan, and the younger brother of Big.
+Narrating this “very funny, rambunctious debut novel” (Los Angeles Times) tale is Medium Son—known as Meed—apprentice coffin maker, almanac author, orphan, and the younger brother of Big.
 Meed finds himself swept up in the action, and he is forced to choose between brotherly love and his own ambitions.
-His uncanny voice—plain but profound, colloquial but surprisingly poetic—elevates a slapstick frontier tale into a “breezy fable of empire, class, conquest, and ecocide” (The New York Times Book Review).
+His uncanny voice—plain but profound, colloquial but poetic—elevates a slapstick frontier tale into a “breezy fable of empire, class, conquest, and ecocide” (The New York Times Book Review).

 "Narrator Feodor Chin embraces the satirical world of this debut novel with a whimsical tone, an engaged style, and a quick cadence that suits the nineteenth-century fable.
 He does a fine performance of the sounds in this audiobook—from the thwack of an axe to the sharp sound of gunshots and the splashes of swimming in Lake Erie.
 Befitting this satire of the tall tale, everything in this audiobook is outsized.
 The plot rotates around the brothers Son—Big Son, the author of fabulous feats, and Medium (called "Meed"), the narrator, who tells of his mythic sibling's exploits and records them in an almanac.
 The listener is treated to all the hijinks—from a boat race to a bridge burning and a prodigious brawl."